Welcome to the website for the Mathias J. Alten Catalogue Raisonné of oil paintings and

 produced by this remarkable artist during a career that spanned nearly four decades.

-This free-access site documents over 1,900 known authentic works by Alten, and is an on-going
+This free-access site documents more than 2,000 known authentic works by Alten, and is an on-going

 project with additional entries made as they are received and authenticated.
 During his lifetime, it

 estimated that this German-born artist completed close to 3,400 paintings.
 About sixty percent of that

 number were painted in his adoptive home state of Michigan where he was known as the "Dean of

 Michigan Artists".
 He however traveled extensively during his career painting both in Europe and

 America, and exhibiting widely at major American art institutions.
 His life and career were well

 documented in the Grand Rapids Art Museum's 1998 major retrospective: Mathias J. Alten - Journey